marmelab/coPostgresQuery/README.md

 #### Parameters

 - limit:
-    number of result to be returned
+    number of results to be returned
 - offset:
-    number of result to be ignored
+    number of results to be ignored
 - filters
     literal specifying wanted value for given field
     example: